2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

-The following analysis compares the NYC Half's current course to the 2018 course, as well as to those of the city's other major half marathons: Brooklyn, Staten Island, and Manhattan (Fred Lebow).
+The following analysis compares the NYC Half's current course to the original 2018 course, as well as to more recent iterations and to those of the city's other major half marathons: Brooklyn, Staten Island, and Fred Lebow (Manhattan).

 THE FIRST HALF